Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

 	  knowledge of the scene from detecting points to determine if the point is accessible or not. **Needs more testing**
           * If the point is determined inaccessible then the robot will skip this checkpoint.
   * 12/03/2023: Instead of N amount of tries, A* is used when the robot makes minimal progress within N amount of moves.
+  * 15/03/2023: Fixed issue with A* not providing a correct path
+      * Testing more *realistic* values based on RTK inaccuracy and LiDAR ranges

 # TODO